 - [11] There is a statutory requirement under section 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work6. - [12] Failing to provide a record of work is a ground for discipline under section 317(1)(da)(ii) of the Act.
 In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [13] The Board discussed issues with regard to records of work in its decision C2-011707 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [14] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an owner-builder).
 Each and every licensed building practitioner who carries out restricted building work must provide a record of work. - [15] The statutory provisions do not stipulate a timeframe for the licenced person to provide a record of work.
 The provisions in section 88(1) simply states "on completion of the restricted building work ...". - [16] In most situations issues with the provision of a record of work do not arise.
 The work progresses and records of work are provided in a timely fashion.
-Completion occurred in or about September 2016.
-A record of work dated March 2017 has been provided to the Board.
-There is no record of it having been provided to the owner.
-The Respondent has stated that he provided it to the territorial authority. - [17] The requirement is for a record of work to be provided to both the owner and the territorial authority.
-Not one or the other.
-As such, even if the Respondent did provide a record of work to the territorial authority as stated then the requirements of section 88 of the Act would not have been met.
-On this basis the Board finds that the record of work was not provided on completion as required and the disciplinary offence has been committed. - [18] Section 317(1)(da)(ii) of the Act provides for a defence of the licenced building practitioner having a "good reason" for failing to provide a record of work.
+Completion occurred in October 2017.
+A record of work was not provided until a Complaint was made and only as a result of the Complaint investigation.
+On this basis the Board finds that the record of work was not provided on completion as required and the disciplinary offence has been committed. - [17] Section 317(1)(da)(ii) of the Act provides for a defence of the licenced building practitioner having a "good reason" for failing to provide a record of work.
 If they can, on the balance of probabilities, prove to the Board that one exists then it is open to the Board to find that a disciplinary offence has not been committed.
-Each case will be decided by the Board on its own merits but the threshold for a good reason is high.
+Each